-It's important to remember that even after symptoms go away, the balance system remains injured, the brain has simply adapted to the injury.
+It's important to remember that even after symptoms go away, the balance system remains injured; the brain has simply adapted to the injury.
 For many patients, dizziness and vertigo will return months or years after compensating for a balance system injury.
 It is critical for the physician to find out what type of dizziness and vertigo the patient has.

 If the patient describes another severe attack of spinning with unsteadiness and nausea lasting hours to days, this suggests that a second injury has occurred to the balance system, such as another viral infection or an attack of Ménière's disease or secondary endolymphatic hydrops.
 These conditions require diagnosis and medical treatment.

-If the patient reports that dizziness occurs after particular head movements and lasts seconds to a few minutes, this suggests one of two things.
-It is possible that the patient has developed benign paroxysmal positional vertigo (BPPV), which is common after some vestibular injuries.
-BPPV can be diagnosed and treated effectively using simple procedures.
-If the patient's symptoms turn out to be unrelated to BPPV, then the most likely explanation is that de-compensation has occurred.
-Decompensation simply means that the brain has 'forgotten' the fine-tuning it developed during the chronic compensation phase described above.
+If the patient reports that dizziness occurs after particular movements and lasts seconds to a few minutes. this suggests that de-compensation has occurred.
+De-compensation simply means that the brain has 'forgotten' the finetuning it developed during the chronic compensation phase described above.

-Events that can provoke de-compensation include a bad cold or the flu, minor surgery, or anything that interrupts normal daily activity for a few days, such as long trips.
+Events that can provoke de-compensation include a bad cold or the flu, minor surgery, or anything that interrupts normal daily activity for a few days, such as long vacations.
 Recovery after decompensation is exactly like the recovery that occurs during the chronic compensation phase.
 Movements and activities are the stimuli the brain needs to fine-tune the system.
-We recommend that patients keep their VRT exercise program instructions available even after they recover so that they can begin the exercises immediately if symptoms return.
+In our balance center, we routinely counsel patients to keep their VRT exercise program instructions in a drawer even after they recover so that they can begin the exercises immediately if symptoms return.
 Usually recovery after decompensation is quicker than the time it takes to recover after the initial injury to the balance system.